We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-If you like to sleep on your stomach, a firmer mattress might fit your needs more since the firmer surface will keep your body from sinking into the mattress and putting extra pressure on your spine.
+If you like to sleep on your stomach, a firmer mattress might fit your needs more, since the firmer surface will keep your body from sinking into the mattress and putting extra pressure on your spine.
 But keep in mind that preference is highly personal, so back sleepers might also prefer a soft, medium, or hard mattress depending on what feels best.

 If you aren’t certain what would work best for you, you can try any of these out at home for up to 4 months.

 But how much does thickness really matter?
-Most high-quality mattresses are anywhere from 8 to 16 inches, which can be code for how many layers the mattress has.
+Most high quality mattresses are anywhere from 8 to 16 inches.
+Height can tell you how many layers each mattress has.